se2team3/PULSeBS/retrospective/sprint2.md

 ## ASSESSMENT

 - What caused your errors in estimation (if any)?
-    - Underestimation of the testing part
-    - Some tasks should have been splitted in smaller tasks to better address their complexity
-    - We thought emails tasks would have been more time consuming than they actually were
+    - We underestimated how long it takes to fix code duplication, especially related to automated tests
+    - Merging conflicts took more than expected

 - What lessons did you learn (both positive and negative) in this sprint?
-    - Positive: automated testing is very useful to catch regressions
+    - Positive: working on few stories at a time based on priority, like at most 3 of them, and then moving to other stories improved throughput
-    - Negative: merges can cause troubles if done too quickly
+    - Negative: merges with conflicts takes time

 - Which improvement goals set in the previous retrospective were you able to achieve?
-    - Conventions and standardization
-        - of the API interface
-        - in naming objects in the code and in the DB
-        - Better code organization, folder structure
-        - Divide our work in feature branches, merge only when ready
-    - Proper automated testing and coverage monitoring, clear definition of done
-    - More coordination, through pair programming and more scrum meetings
+    - Better estimation of time effort for each task, clear division of tasks
+    - Improve sprint planning time management

 - Which ones you were not able to achieve?
 Why?
-    - We still need to improve story and task estimation and tasks division
-        - We thought we had spent already too much time in planning and started working without continuing planning

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)
-    - Better estimation for of time effort for each task, clear division of tasks in
-        - code
+    - Code linting: uniform code style and safer practices
-        - tests
-        - review
+    - Increase code coverage:
+        - Tests failures and edge cases
+    - Simplifications of DB models interfaces
-    - Improve sprint planning time management
+    - Improve documentation
-        - Divide it in smaller activities with a clear goal

 - One thing you are proud of as a Team!!
-    - We are proud of having implemented and followed a clear work flow that included automated testing, that we previously lacked, without negatively affecting productivity and stories completion.
+    - We're proud of noticing that we're actually getting better in our estimations, and we're improving our team coordination.